univention/univention-domain-join/README.md

 There is also a command line tool `univention-domain-join-cli`, which can be installed separately with the package `univention-domain-join-cli`.
 Run `sudo univention-domain-join-cli --help` for more details.

+# Doc

+Documentation on how to build and release this package to launchpad can be found [here](doc/dev.md)

 # License